machnov-andrey/Aquality.Appium.Mobile.Template/README.md

 # Tests execution
 Scenarios can be executed using the IDE.
-You must first install appium and an Android Emulator
+You should first install appium and an Android Emulator You should mode apk file in \Aquality.Appium.Mobile.Template\Aquality.Appium.Mobile.Template\Resources\Applications and set email and login in feature test